I’m James Scott.

 That includes operating in environments where expectations were high, clarity was low, and alignment wasn’t given — where there wasn’t a clean answer and the cost of delay was real.

-This work comes from being the person responsible when things were unclear — not from observing it from the outside.
+My experience comes from being the person responsible when things were unclear — not from observing it from the outside.

 If this is the kind of situation you’re dealing with, it’s worth talking through.